 17) Three-Bean Salad

-It doesn’t sit it gets better, which is unique and wonderful.
-Use canned beans (rinse them first) and mix them with red onion, parsley, and a sharp vinaigrette.
-It tastes like nostalgia from the deli counter, and I mean that in a good way.
-Soak the slices in cold water for 10 minutes if raw onion is too aggressive for you.
+It gets better as it sits, which is kind of neat!
+Use canned beans (rinse them) and toss with some red onion, parsley, and a zesty vinaigrette.
+You get deli nostalgia, and I mean that in a good way!
+If the raw onion is too harsh for you, soak the slices in cold water for 10 minutes.

 Nathaniel’s Pantry Notes: The Make-Ahead Window (When Each Side Hits Peak)